Concerning Fundamental Groups of Locally Connected Subsets of the Plane: Definitions

-We say that a nonconstant loop $f : I \to (X,x_0)$ is \emph{reducible} if there is an open arc $(x,y)\subset I$ such that $f(x) = f(y)$ and the resulting loop based at $f(x) = f(y)$ defined by $f|_{[x,y]}$ is a non-constant nullhomotopic loop.
-A loop $f$ is \emph{reduced} if it is a reparametrization of a loop which is not reducible.
-A constant loop is, by definition reduced.
+\begin{defn} Let $X$ be a one-dimensional space.
+We say that a path $f : I \to X$ is \emph{reducible} if there is an open arc $(x,y)\subset I$ such that $f|_{[x,y]}$ is a non-degenerate null-homotopic loop.
+A loop $f$ is \emph{reduced} if it is not reducible.
+A constant loop is, by definition reduced and every reparamerization of a reduced path is reduced. \end{defn}

+\begin{thm}[Theorem 3.9 \cite{cc3}] Let $f:I\to X$ be a continuous map into a one-dimensional space.
+There exist a maximal (under set inclusion) set of open intervals $\bigl\{ (s_i, t_i)\bigr\}_{i\in J}$ with disjoint closures such that, for each $i\in J$, $f|_{[s_i,t_i]}$ is a null-homotopic subloop of $f$.